 This memo suggests a modified specification for defining the 20-bit Flow Label field using a hybrid approach that includes options to provide IntServ as well as DiffServ based support for Quality of Service.
 It also compares various suggested approaches for defining the 20-bit Flow Label field in IPv6 Base Header based on RFC 2460 (December 1998) and draft-conta-ipv-flow-label-02.txt by Conta & Carpenter (July 2001).
-Addressing the IPv6-Multicast-QoS issues also Becomes possible as a consequence.
-The resultant mechanism is fully implementable and unambiguous as even the lower-level details have been worked out as may be required for real implementations.
+Addressing the IPv6-Multicast-QoS issues also becomes possible as a consequence.
+This revised draft clearly specifies exactly when and how various options are to be used; and in case of the MFC, exactly how a specific action shall be taken by the algorithm.
+Thus the resultant mechanism is fully implementable and unambiguous as even the lower-level details have been worked out as may be required for real implementations.